The CARNET Abuse Service receives and processes reports concerning computer security incidents and the abuse of CARNET resources.

 More on the topic can be found on the CARNET Abuse Service website in the section

-Once you have received a notification from the CARNET’s Abuse Service, you need to delete the disputed material and make sure that the CARNET Abuse Service is notified by responding to the received e-mail.
-It is also necessary to discontinue further copyright infringement.
+After you receive a notification from the CARNET Abuse Service, you need to delete the disputed material and confirm this action to the CARNET Abuse Service by replying to the email you received.
+It is also necessary to cease any further copyright infringement.

-In other words, the use of peer-to-peer protocols for the exchange of computer games, movies, applications, and other materials protected by copyright is not permitted.
+In other words, the use of peer-to-peer protocols for the exchange of computer games, movies, applications, and other copyrighted materials is not permitted.

-A notification for violating netiquette has been received because you have violated some of the commonly accepted behavioural norms in the group communication.
-More about netiquette can be found here.
+A notification for violating netiquette has been received because you have violated some of the commonly accepted behavioral norms in group communication.
+More about netiquette can be found Here.

-Such behaviour must be discontinued in further communication at the Usenet Service.
+Such behavior must be discontinued in future communication on the Usenet service.

-The user who has been sanctioned by the CARNET Abuse Service has the right to appeal to the CARNET CEO.
-An appeal shall be filed in writing and the decision on the appeal shall be made by the CARNET CEO within 30 days of filing the appeal.
+The user sanctioned by the CARNET Abuse Service has the right to appeal to the CARNET CEO.
+An appeal must be filed in writing, and the CARNET CEO shall make a decision on the appeal within 30 days of its filing.

 You can enable forwarding as follows:

-• if you want copies of messages to remain in your account, select this option by selecting a checkmark
+- If you want copies of messages to remain in your account, select this option by checking the box.

-You can find more information about CARNET webmail system at: https://helpdesk.carnet.hr/CARNET_Webmail
+You can find more information about the CARNET webmail system at: https://helpdesk.carnet.hr/CARNET_Webmail

 Important Documents